nuts-foundation/nuts-node/docs/pages/development/2-releasing.rst

 Releasing Nuts Node
 ###################

-Nuts Node and auxiliary tools/applications follow a semantic versioning scheme (``<major>.<minor>.<patch>``).
+Nuts Node and auxiliary tools/applications follow a semantic versioning scheme (``<major>.<minor>.<patch>``):

-With every regular release the major version is incremented.
-The patch version is incremented for releases that contain bugfixes.
-The minor version generally isn't used.
+    Given a version number MAJOR.MINOR.PATCH, increment the:
+    1. MAJOR version when you make incompatible API changes,
+    2. MINOR version when you add functionality in a backwards compatible manner, and
+    3. PATCH version when you make backwards compatible bug fixes.

+(Taken from `semver.org<https://semver.org/`_)

 Aside from the Nuts Node itself, the projects below need to be released.
 They follow the major version from the Nuts Node, but minor and patch versions may differ.